Handle Operators in String Theory

 It will also be useful to consider the measure generated by variations (\ref{eq:dz*=-ds*e}) of the base point.
 Taking also the definition in (\ref{eq:framefield2}) into account,

-where the first equality is a standard convention \cite{Polchinski_v1} that we use throughout for complex coordinates.\footnote{Notice that reparametrisation invariance of the measure in (\ref{eq:dzsigma*-measure}) is manifest on the right-hand side of the last equality and indicates that the left-hand side, which by (\ref{eq:dzv=ds1s1}) we write as $d^2z_{v_1}$, is also to be considered a reparametrisation-invariant measure.
+where the first equality is a standard convention \cite{Polchinski_v1} that we use throughout for complex coordinates.\footnote{Notice that reparametrisation invariance of the measure in (\ref{eq:dzsigma*-measure}) is manifest on the right-hand side of the last equality and indicates that the left-hand side, which by (\ref{eq:dzv=ds1s1}) we write as $\rmd^2z_{v_1}$, is also to be considered a reparametrisation-invariant measure.
 This is consistent with the above comments because $z_{\sigma_1}(\sigma_1)$ or $z_v$ transforms as a scalar as indicated in (\ref{eq:zsigma* scalar}).} The overall sign in the last two equalities is chosen by hand such that area elements are positive, and we defined the quantity:

-which can be identified with the components of a {\it metric tensor} associated to the frame field $e_a^{z_{\sigma_1}}(\sigma_1)$.
-It also transforms as such under general reparametrisations (which follows from (\ref{eq:eaz-reparam})), and in particular the right-hand side of the last equality in (\ref{eq:dzsigma*-measure}) is clearly invariant under general reparametrisations $\sigma_1\rightarrow \hat{\sigma}_1(\sigma_1)$, and therefore so must the left-hand side be.
+which can be identified with the components of a {\it metric tensor} in an auxiliary coordinate system associated to the frame field $e_a^{z_{\sigma_1}}(\sigma_1)$.\footnote{The factor of $1/2$ in (\ref{eq:gabzs*}) is associated to taking the ``tangent space metric'' in complex structure, $I$, to be $g_{z_{\sigma_1}\bar{z}_{\sigma_1}}^I(\sigma_1)=1/2=\rho_I(\sigma_1)/2$, and as we discuss below we will require that this remains true under shifts or reparametrisations of the base point, $\sigma_1$.} It also transforms as such under general reparametrisations (which follows from (\ref{eq:eaz-reparam})), and in particular the right-hand side of the last equality in (\ref{eq:dzsigma*-measure}) is clearly invariant under general reparametrisations $\sigma_1\mapsto \hat{\sigma}_1(\sigma_1)$, and therefore so must the left-hand side be.
 The latter is precisely the statement that $z_{\sigma_1}(\sigma_1)$ transforms as a scalar as in (\ref{eq:zsigma* scalar}).
-Let us as usual define the inverse metric by $g^{ab}g_{bc}\dfn\delta^a_{\phantom{a}c}$, and since $g_{ab}$ and hence also the inverse, $g^{ab}$, are symmetric under $a\leftrightarrow b$, it follows from (\ref{eq:gabzs*}) that,
+Notice that the frame field or metric (\ref{eq:gabzs*}) contains only a small amount of information about the frame, $z_{\sigma_1}(\sigma)$, namely its first derivative \cite{Polchinski88}. \sk